-ASSOCIATION LEADERSHIP CONFERENCE
+STATE LEADERSHIP CONFERENCE

-Join members from across your association to compete, gain leadership training, and be recognized for their achievements.
+Join members from across your state association to compete, gain leadership training, and be recognized for their achievements.
 Officer teams should lead members by participating in all aspects of the conference to help all maximize their experience.